wwarthen/RomWBW/Source/Images/ReadMe.txt

 the floppy and hard disk images.

 As distributed, you will see that there are several d_ directories populated with files.
-If you look at the BuildFD.ps1 and BuildHD.ps1 scripts, you will find that the names of each of these directories is listed.
+If you look at the Build.cmd script, you will find that the names of each of these directories is listed.
 If you want to add a new d_ directory to be converted into a disk image, you will need to add the name of your new directory to this list.
 Note that each d_ directory may be turned into a floppy